saurabh47/Data-structures-and-algorithms/README.md

 ## [ArrayRotation](https://www.hackerrank.com/challenges/circular-array-rotation/problem)

 ```
-Given a vector array (A) and a rotation count(k) rotate the array K times,where rotation indicates shifting each element of the array 1 digit right, so after k rotations given an index the program should return the element at that index (from the resulting array)
+Given a vector array (A) and a rotation count(k) rotate the array K times,where rotation indicates shifting each element ofthe array 1 digit right, so after k rotationsgiven an index the program should return the element at that index (from the resulting array)
 ```